solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Authentication

-Azure Database for MySQL supports the [basic authentication mechanisms] for MySQL user connectivity, but also supports [integration with Azure Active Directory].
+Azure Database for MySQL supports the [basic authentication mechanisms] for MySQL user connectivity but also supports [integration with Azure Active Directory].
 This security integration works by issuing tokens that act like passwords during the MySQL login process.
-[Configuring Active Directory integration] is incredibly simple to do and supports not only users, but AAD groups as well.
+[Configuring Active Directory integration] is incredibly simple to do and supports not only users but AAD groups as well.

 This tight integration allows administrators and applications to take advantage of the enhanced security features of [Azure Identity